 Each year, The John Maxwell Team identifies exceptional business leaders across the nation and throughout Canada who stand out in their communities, in their careers, and in their daily lives.
-And, the John Maxwell Transformational Leadership Award was created to recognize these special people who go beyond themselves to make a positive impact in the lives of others.
+The John Maxwell Transformational Leadership Award was created to recognize these special people who go beyond themselves to make a positive impact in the lives of others.

 Back To Basics Founder Beverly Stewart On Building A Multimillion Dollar Business And Becoming An Open-Hearted Leader

 Beverly Stewart has wanted to be a teacher since she was five years old, and she thought she’d be one forever once she started her career in education.
 But after six years in the classroom, she knew she needed a change — she wanted a way to impact each student individually.